NobleUche/NobleUche/README.md

-- 👋 Hi, I’m @NobleUche
+- 👋 Hi, I’m @NobleUche aka Kryptcal⚙️
+- I actually love to play around with codes and fix bugs🌚
--  I’m interested in working on projects which would help humanity and currently open to web3 opportunities...
+- I’m interested in working on projects which would benefit Us😂
+- I'm currently delving into web3☺️ LFG🚀
--  I'm a Back-end developer
+- I'm a Back-end/Software developer💜
-- 💞️ I’m looking to collaborate on alot of projects ...
+- I'm open to collab projects 🖤
-- 📫 You can reach me by email @ nobleuche28@gmail.com...
+- Don't worry my tech stack is a bit confusing but we're alright☺️

 <!---
 NobleUche/NobleUche is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.